Christophe Honoré/Comité Dans Paris

 Christophe Honoré started writing as a teenager.
 After finishing his university studies in Rennes, he juggled several activities at the same time: film critic (for “Les Cahiers de cinéma”), screenwriter, novelist for children and adults, and feature film director, beginning in 2002.

 His first film, Seventeen Times Cécile Cassard instantly labeled him as a rising auteur in French cinema.
 With Ma Mère (2004), Dans Paris (2006), and later Love Songs (2007), The Beautiful Person (2008), Making plans for Lena (2009), Man at Bath (2010), The Beloved (2011) and Métamorphoses (2014), he asserted his desire to make films using a contemporary novelistic approach, while also claiming the right to be inspired by classics such as The Princess of Clèves, which strongly influenced The Beautiful Person.
-His latest film Sorry Angel (2018) was selected in the competition for the Palme d’Or at the 2018 Cannes Film Festival.
+His film Sorry Angel (2018) was selected in the competition for the Palme d’Or at the 2018 Cannes Film Festival.

 His first play as a writer and theatre director, Les Débutantes, was performed at Avignon’s Off Festival in 1998.
 After The Worst of the Flock (2001) & Beautiful Guys (2004), he returned to Avignon in 2005 to present Dionysos impuissant (Impotent Dionysis) in the In Festival, with Joana Preiss and Louis Garrel playing the leads.

-In 2015, he wrote Violentes Femmes (Violent Women) for the director Robert Cantarella, as well as Fin de l’Histoire (The End of History), adapted from writings of Witold Gombrowicz, which he presented in France and at the National Theater in Warsaw.
+In 2015, he wrote Violentes Femmes (Violent Women) for the director Robert Cantarella, and staged Fin de l’Histoire (The End of History), adapted from writings of Witold Gombrowicz, which he presented in France and at the National Theater in Warsaw.

 He has also directed multiple operas: Poulenc’s Dialogues of the Carmelites (2013), Debussy’s Pelleas and Melisande (2015, at the Opéra de Lyon), Mozart’s Cosi fan Tutte (2016, at the Festival of Aix-en-Provence), Verdi’s Don Carlos (2018, at the Opéra de Lyon).
 He opened the Aix Festival in July 2019 with Puccini’s Tosca.